ivan006/Course-Work--Notes/Business/Harmony-management/readme.md

 ## How
 I've observed the types of managment techniques that lead away from it are the kinds that are people oriented, and the kinds that lead towards it are asset oriented.
-When management is asset oriented it makes primary use of assets to help manage.
-Alternatively when management is people oriented it makes primary use of people to help manage.
+For management to be asset oriented it must make primary use of assets to help manage.
+Alternatively for management to be people oriented it must make primary use of people to help manage.

 ## Why
 I believe this phenomena is due to the fact that assets are more reliable than people as people have limitations that assets do not.